This blog was published in 2022 and updated on September 29th, 2023.

 Photo Caption: With One.IU, students can use the search feature to access grades and explore related services quickly.

-students can use the search feature to check their grades, schedule, and campus announcements.
+With One.IU, students can use the search feature to check their grades, schedule, and campus announcements.
 Staff can also use the portal to review their PTO, health benefits, and more.
 Ultimately, OneCampus connects faculty, students, and staff to all available campus resources within a single platform.

 Creating a Google-like experience with an accessible search bar will help users easily navigate the student portal.